Norwegian Ale Bowls, Acanthus Carving and Handmade Windsor Chairs.

 Jim has been at woodcarving for 37 years.
 His interest in woodcarving began as a hobby and it evolved into a business.
-Jim can carve just about anything--a folk figure, the top of an 18th century style tool chest, an 17th century oak carved box, a raised panel door, etc. But, he especially enjoys carving aspects of furniture too, take the arms and crests for authentic Windsor chairs.
-Whether it is turning a chair leg or my approach to carving Windsor chairs, I strive to give you fine craftsmanship that is neither overstated nor lacking in beauty.
-Whether it is carved ornamentation on a cabinet, chest, shelf or box, his goal is to offer you a truly fine reproduction Windsor chair that is authentic to the way they were made in the 18th century.
+Jim can carve just about anything--ale bowls, a folk figure, the top of an 18th century style tool chest, an 17th century oak carved box, a raised panel door, etc. But, he especially enjoys carving aspects of furniture too, take the arms and crests for authentic Windsor chairs.
+Whether it is turning a chair leg or his approach to carving Windsor chairs, Jim strives to give you fine craftsmanship that is neither overstated nor lacking in beauty.
+Whether it is carved ornamentation on a cabinet, chest, shelf or box, his goal is to offer you either a period reproduction or an artistic rendition that speaks quality of design and skillful execution of the carving.

-Here are some pictures of my Windsor Chair Makers Tool Chest that was published in an article I wrote for the Spring 2016 issue of Woodcarving Illustrated .
-I built this chest and three trays by using hand cut dovetail joinery.
-For the top, I used chip carving to individualize the chest to reflect my life and beliefs.
+Jim built a tool chest for a specialized set of Windsor Chairmaking tool.
+An article about his tool chest was featured in the Spring 2016 issue of Woodcarving Illustrated .
+He built this chest and three trays by using hand cut dovetail joinery.
+For the top, he used chip carving to individualize the chest to reflect his life and beliefs.

 "Great tool box Jim.
 Your chip carving is superbly executed and I really like your design.
 It should be an inspiration to everyone.
 All the best" - Wayne Barton of Park Ridge, IL, May 27, 2009